 (C) vote to make such changes or amendments in the proposed ordinance as they shall see fit, in which case they shall then order that another public hearing be held and shall cause notice of said hearing to be given in the manner set forth.

-(d) If a proposal is advanced to a third reading, the selectmen shall, at the time of such advancement, specify the date, time, and place at which third reading and final consideration will take place.
-At such third reading the ordinance shall be read either in full, or if a majority of the Board shall so vote, by title only.
+(d) If a proposal is advanced to a third reading, the Selectboard shall, at the time of such advancement, specify the date, time, and place at which third reading and final consideration will take place.
+At the third reading, the ordinance shall be read either in full or, if a majority of the Board shall so vote, by title only.
 The Board may, in its discretion, hear the comments of any citizens interested in the ordinance, but they are not required to do so.
-Following such discussion as the Board may deem appropriate, it shall either vote to adopt or reject said ordinance, and if the vote shall be in favor of adoption, the Chairman of the Board of Selectmen and the Town Clerk shall thereupon authenticate the original copy of said ordinance, and it shall become effective as herein provided, except if rescinded by a Town meeting in the manner specified in subsection (g) of this section.
+Following any discussion as the Board may deem appropriate, it shall either vote to adopt or reject said ordinance, and if the vote shall be in favor of adoption, the Chair of the Selectboard and the Town Clerk shall thereupon authenticate the original copy of the ordinance, and it shall become effective as herein provided, except if rescinded by a Town meeting in the manner specified in subsection (g) of this section.

-(e) All ordinances when finally passed shall be permanently recorded by the Town Clerk in the form adopted, as authenticated by the signature of the Chairman of the Board of Selectmen and the Clerk.
-The Clerk shall also record each ordinance adopted in such manner as he or she shall find will provide the Town with a current, useable codification of all Town ordinances, excising repealed provisions, adding newly adopted material in an appropriate place, and organizing and indexing all such material in such manner as may best facilitate its intended use.
+(e) All ordinances when finally passed shall be permanently recorded by the Town Clerk in the form adopted, as authenticated by the signature of the Chair of the Selectboard and the Clerk.
+The Clerk shall also record each ordinance adopted in the manner he or she shall find will provide the Town with a current, useable codification of all Town ordinances, excising repealed provisions, adding newly adopted material in an appropriate place, and organizing and indexing all the material in the manner as may best facilitate its intended use.
 For this purpose, the Clerk may employ the services of the Town Attorney at Town expense.
-The resulting product shall be maintained by the Town Clerk in his or her office, shall be known as the "Barre Town Code," and shall be available for public inspection and copying during regular business hours.
-The selectmen may by resolution direct that the entire Barre Town Code, or only certain portions thereof, be printed and copies made available, either free of charge or at a cost not in excess of the Town's cost of preparation and printing.
+The resulting product shall be maintained by the Town Clerk in his or her office, shall be known as the “Barre Town Code,” and shall be available for public inspection and copying during regular business hours.
+The Selectboard may by resolution direct that the entire Barre Town Code, or only certain portions thereof, be printed and copies made available, either free of charge or at a cost not in excess of the Town’s cost of preparation and printing.

-(f) The selectmen shall cause the entire text of each adopted ordinance to be published one time in a newspaper having general circulation within the Town; such publication to be at least seven days prior to the effective date of the ordinance.
-If the selectmen shall find that publication of the full text of an adopted ordinance would be unduly cumbersome, expensive, or otherwise inexpedient, they may cause to be published a brief explanation of the purpose of the ordinance together with information as to where and when any citizen of the Town may obtain a copy of the complete ordinance.
+(f) The Selectboard shall cause the entire text of each adopted ordinance to be published one time in a newspaper having general circulation within the Town; the publication shall be at least seven days prior to the effective date of the ordinance.
+If the Selectboard shall find that publication of the full text of an adopted ordinance would be unduly cumbersome, expensive, or otherwise inexpedient, they may cause to be published a brief explanation of the purpose of the ordinance together with information as to where and when any citizen of the Town may obtain a copy of the complete ordinance.
 This subsection, however, shall not require the publication of any standard code of technical regulations adopted pursuant to the provisions of subsection (i) of this section.

 (g) An ordinance adopted by the Board in the manner set forth above shall be subject to rescission by a Town meeting in the manner set forth in this subsection.
 If a petition signed by not less than 10 percent of the voters is filed with the Town Clerk on or before the effective date of the ordinance, the Clerk shall call for a vote to be held within 45 days of the filing, at the annual Town meeting or at a special Town meeting duly warned to consider the question of rescission of the ordinance.
 Until the vote and the question of rescission is held, the ordinance shall not become effective.
 If a majority of votes cast shall be in favor of rescinding the ordinance, the same shall be rescinded, and no further action shall be taken on it.
 If a majority of votes cast shall be opposed to rescission, the ordinance shall become effective as of 12:01 a.m. on the day following such vote.

-(i) The Board may adopt any standard code of technical regulations by reference thereto in an adopting ordinance.
-The procedure and requirements governing such an adopting ordinance shall be as prescribed for ordinances generally, except that the requirements of this charter for filing of copies of the ordinance shall be construed to include copies of the code of technical regulations as well as of the adopting ordinance, and a copy of each adopted code of technical regulations shall be authenticated and recorded by the Chairman of the Board of Selectmen and the Town Clerk pursuant to this charter.
-Prior to adoption, such copies shall be available from the Town Clerk's library without charge.
+(i) The Board may adopt any standard code of technical regulations by reference in an adopting ordinance.
+The procedure and requirements governing the adopting ordinance shall be as prescribed for ordinances generally, except that the requirements of this charter for filing of copies of the ordinance shall be construed to include copies of the code of technical regulations as well as of the adopting ordinance, and a copy of each adopted code of technical regulations shall be authenticated and recorded by the Chair of the Selectboard and the Town Clerk pursuant to this charter.
+Prior to adoption, the copies shall be available from the Town Clerk’s library without charge.
 After adoption, copies shall be available from the Town Clerk either without charge or for purchase at a reasonable price, as determined by the Board.

-(j) The general penalty for violation of an ordinance of the Town shall be a fine not to exceed the sum of $500.00 for a single offense, or in the case of a continuing offense, a fine not to exceed the sum of $100.00 per day for each day a violation shall continue unabated.
-Any ordinance may contain a provision setting penalties for the violation thereof, provided such penalties are not in excess of the general penalty.
+(j) The general penalty for violation of an ordinance of the Town shall be a fine not to exceed the sum of $500.00 for a single offense or, in the case of a continuing offense, a fine not to exceed the sum of $100.00 per day for each day a violation shall continue unabated.
+Any ordinance may contain a provision setting penalties for the violation of the ordinance, provided that the penalties are not in excess of the general penalty.
 If an ordinance does not contain any specific provision for a penalty, then the general penalty shall apply.
 No ordinance of the Town of Barre shall provide for the imprisonment or incarceration of any person for the violation thereof, except as the same may be imposed as a civil remedy for contempt of court.
-The selectmen may authorize the Town Attorney to bring an action in the name of the Town of Barre for any relief, including injunctive relief, which the Town Attorney may deem appropriate for the enforcement of any Town ordinances.
+The Selectboard may authorize the Town Attorney to bring an action in the name of the Town of Barre for any relief, including injunctive relief, that the Town Attorney may deem appropriate for the enforcement of any Town ordinances.
 (Amended 2019, No. M-1, § 2, eff.
 April 19, 2019.)